sfigg/commercialization-public/manufacture/desktop/system-builder-deployment-of-windows-10-for-desktop-editions.md

 ### What you will need and where to get it

-Before starting the deployment procedure OEM requires to download certain kits which will be used throughout the guide, such as Microsoft Office Single Image v15.4, update packages, language interface packs etc… Below is the complete list of resources/kits an OEM requires to download and where they download them.
+Before starting the deployment procedure OEM requires to download certain kits which will be used throughout the guide, such as Microsoft Office Single Image v15.4, update packages, language interface packs.
+Below is the complete list of resources/kits an OEM requires to download and where they download them.

 | Resource/Kit  |   Available at    | Related section   |
 |---------------|-------------------|-------------------|